NikitaAdhikariii/CODTECH-To-Do-App-PROJECT/README.md

 - JavaScript
 - Bootstrap

-#Features
+##Features
 - Adding Tasks: Users can input tasks in the provided text field and add them to the list.

 -Marking Tasks as Completed: Users can mark tasks as completed by clicking on them.
 Completed tasks are visually indicated by a line-through style.

 # Installation

 No installation is required for this web application.
-Simply access the WeatherSense through your web browser from the link --link--
+Simply access the WeatherSense through your web browser from the link --link--nikitaadhikariii.github.io/CODTECH-To-Do-App-PROJECT/

 # Contributions